Elisabeth of Nassau-Siegen (1488–1559): Biography

 Elisabeth was born in 1488 as the eldest daughter and fifth child of Count John V of Nassau-Siegen and his wife Landgravine Elisabeth of Hesse-Marburg.

 Elisabeth married in February 1506 to Count John III of Wied (1485 – 18 May 1533).
-It was a double wedding, on the same day Elisabeth’s younger sister Mary married to Count Jobst I of Holstein-Schauenburg-Pinneberg.
+It was a double wedding, on the same day Elisabeth's younger sister Mary married to Count Jobst I of Holstein-Schauenburg-Pinneberg.
 The double wedding of Elisabeth and Mary was held at Siegen Castle.
 A banquet was also held in the city hall in Siegen at which both brides and grooms were present.
-The feast with the city magistrates was paid for by the brides’ father and the city council donated 16 oxen and 19 pigs for the feast.
+The feast with the city magistrates was paid for by the brides' father and the city council donated 16 oxen and 19 pigs for the feast.
 On 16 February 1506, the ʻBeilagerʼ of the two sisters was celebrated in Dillenburg with the greatest of festivities.
 The purchase of gold fabric for 747 guilders and silk fabric for 396 guilders at the trade fair in Mainz for these celebrations and the wedding of their brother William in Koblenz in May 1506, as well as the unusually high total expenditure of 13,505 guilders in the accounts of 1505/1506, show that these weddings must have been splendid events.

-Elisabeth’s husband was the son of Count Frederick IV and Countess Agnes of Virneburg.
+Elisabeth's husband was the son of Count Frederick IV and Countess Agnes of Virneburg.
 John succeeded his father together with his brother William III, who relinquished all his rights to the County of Wied to John in 1505.
-The year later John’s brothers, who were clergymen, also renounced their rights to him.
-Elisabeth’s mother-in-law was a niece of Countess Genoveva of Virneburg, who was married to Count Henry II of Nassau-Siegen, Elisabeth’s great uncle.
-Elisabeth’s husband died in 1533 and was succeeded by their son John IV.
+The year later John's brothers, who were clergymen, also renounced their rights to him.
+Elisabeth's mother-in-law was a niece of Countess Genoveva of Virneburg, who was married to Count Henry II of Nassau-Siegen, Elisabeth's great uncle.
+Elisabeth's husband died in 1533 and was succeeded by their son John IV.

-Elisabeth’s brother-in-law archbishop Herman V of Cologne tried in vain to bring the Archbishopric of Cologne to the Reformation, but had then been deposed by papal bull.
-He then went to Siegen to seek the advice of Elisabeth’s brother Count William I ‘the Rich’ of Nassau-Siegen, and asked him to put in a good word for him with Emperor Charles V. With the Wied Family, the archbishop spent several weeks in Siegen.
+Elisabeth's brother-in-law archbishop Herman V of Cologne tried in vain to bring the Archbishopric of Cologne to the Reformation, but had then been deposed by papal bull.
+He then went to Siegen to seek the advice of Elisabeth's brother Count William I the Rich of Nassau-Siegen, and asked him to put in a good word for him with Emperor Charles V. With the Wied Family, the archbishop spent several weeks in Siegen.

-Elisabeth died in Dillenburg on 3 June 1559, where she no doubt was to attend the triple wedding of her nephew John and nieces Anne and Elisabeth.
+Elisabeth died in Dillenburg on 3 June 1559, where she no doubt was to attend the triple wedding of her nephew John and nieces Anne and Elisabeth, which took place a few days later.